Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 The school is opened to public between **9AM - 12AM** and **1PM - 5PM**.

 ## B. Booking Rooms

 ### a.
 Entrance Screen

 A big tactile screen will be require after the entrance on the right.
-The purpose of it is to be able to book a rooms and see which romm is occupied during the day.
+The purpose of it is to be able to book a rooms and see which room is occupied during the day.
 It could also in the futur, display a slider of schedule when idle.

 ### b.
 Booking Process

 You first will have to scan your card to identify yourself.
-Then you will have to set the time range you need a room. and last you will see all available rooms for you in green, you will also see unavailable room in red.
+Then, you will have to set the time range for when you need a room.
+At the end, you will see all available rooms for you in green, and also see unavailable rooms in red.

-You will have to specify a reason of booking, and if you need the privacy option (detailed below)
+You will have to specify a reason of booking, and if you need the privacy option (detailed below).

 ## C. Permissions Card

 Everyone must have a permission card to interact in the school (open room, booking rooms...).

 ### a.
 Physical Visitor